 Fresh wild salmon is a traditional specialty in Oregon, even if much of the wild salmon eaten in Oregon these days comes from Alaska.
 There are several types of salmon and they're all pretty easy to cook.
 To experience a taste of Oregon, you'd need to plank your salmon.
 Traditional planked salmon isn't cooked on a slab of cedarwood (although that version is delicious), but rather full filets are threaded onto cedar sticks and cooked over a live flame.

 08 of 08

-The small sweet pink shrimp harvested off the Oregon is not only delicious, it's a sustainably managed fishery.
-In these times when foreign farmed shrimp and foreign-caught shrimp is highly suspect, you can buy delicious Oregon pink shrimp without worrying about destroying the ocean or exploiting fishermen.
+The small sweet pink shrimp harvested off the Oregon coast is not only delicious, but it's also a sustainably managed fishery.
+In these times when foreign farmed shrimp and foreign-caught shrimp are highly suspect, you can buy delicious Oregon pink shrimp without worrying about destroying the ocean or exploiting fishermen.